 Yes, corrections can be made.
-For the 2024-2025 FAFSA, students can start making corrections when their FAFSA is processed.
+Students can start making corrections when their FAFSA is processed.
 To make a correction, students can either click 'make a correction' in the FAFSA form answers section of the FAFSA Submission Summary OR select 'Make Corrections' on the 'My Activity' page.
 Depending on the corrections, their eligibility could change.
 It is important to note that each contributor can only make corrections to the information that they provided.